syseleven/grav-docs-metakube/pages/03.Tutorials/17.using-helm/default.en.md

 ## Installation

-All MetaKube clusters come pre-configured to work with Helm out of the box.
+All MetaKube clusters come pre-configured with Helm out of the box.
 You just have to install the helm command line client to start deploying Helm charts.

 See the official Helm [installation guide](https://docs.helm.sh/using_helm/#installing-the-helm-client) for instructions for your operation system.